s3687337/qfh-bootstrap/README.md

 # qfh-bootstrap
-Customised bootstrap library for a super secret project.
+Live examples of a customised bootstrap library for a super secret project.